mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 ```

 Here we can get the head of a list and its remainder, but if the list is
 empty, we get nothing.
-This idea is implemented by using `Maybe` in the
+This idea is captured by using `Maybe` in the type.
-type.
-Let's try to represent a delayed list as a wrapper around
+Let's try to represent a delayed list as a wrapper around an `uncons`-like
-`uncons`-like function:
+function:

 ```haskell
 newtype List a = List ([a] -> Maybe (a, [a]))